Faye Carol: Biography

-After winning a talent contest at the Oakland Auditorium, Faye Carol began her professional career performing with Oakland funk pioneers Johnny Talbot & De Thangs.
-She soon became a local icon, winning Top Star Awards 'Best Singer' in 1968 and performing at popular venues in the Bay Area's thriving Black community of the mid-1960s including The Sportsman, The Triangle Club, Club McKesmo, and Club Long Island.
+After winning a talent contest at the Oakland Auditorium, Faye Carol began her professional career performing with the Oakland funk pioneers Johnny Talbot & De Thangs.
+She won Top Star Awards 'Best Singer' in 1968 and performed at local venues in the mid-1960s.
 She released her first single Good Man/Lies in 1967 on Hit Records.
-In her early years as a professional vocalist she worked with local legends Eddie Foster, Ed Kelly, Richie Goldberg, Johnny Heartsman, and Claude High as well as music icons including Earl Hines, Vi Redd, and Charles Brown.
+She worked with local musicians Eddie Foster, Ed Kelly, Richie Goldberg, Johnny Heartsman, and Claude High as well as more famous artists such as Earl Hines, Vi Redd, and Charles Brown.
 She founded her own group, Mzizi, performing at the UC Berkeley Jazz Festival.
-During the late 1960s and early 1970s, she worked for Bill Graham performing with Johnny Talbot & De Thangs at The Fillmore and Winterland Ballroom, opening for acts such as Otis Redding, James Brown, Martha and the Vandellas, Grateful Dead, and Jefferson Airplane and sang at Free Angela Davis and Black Panther Party rallies in Oakland, CA.
+During the late 1960s and early 1970s, she worked for Bill Graham performing with Johnny Talbot & De Thangs at The Fillmore and Winterland Ballroom, opening for Otis Redding, James Brown, Martha and the Vandellas, Grateful Dead, and Jefferson Airplane.
+She sang at Free Angela Davis and Black Panther Party rallies in Oakland.